 Successful entrepreneurship is often associated with distinguishable characteristics, such as tendency to engage in risks, creativity, and leadership (Koh, 1996; Barron, 2007; Gupta et al., 2003; Ward, 2004).
 Thompson, Alvy, and Lees (2000) describe these characteristics as being necessary to successful entrepreneurship because they pair well with being a visionary, being capable of operationalizing an idea, and being willing to partake in risks often associated with building from an idea to a sustainable business.
 Several researchers found that veterans possess many of these characteristics.
-For example, in an analysis of Israeli service members, Avrahami and Lerner (2003) found a relationship between serving in combat and risk-taking propensity, showing that within the sample, service members who served in combat and were likely to partake in risks were more likely to be entrepreneurs.
+For example, in an analysis of Israeli service members, Avrahami and Lerner (2003) found a relationship between serving in combat and risk-taking propensity, showing that within the sample, service members who served in combat and were likely to partake in risks were also more likely to engage in entrepreneurial activity.

 Henry, Hill, and Leitch (2005) and Zimmerer and Scarborough (1998) assert that entrepreneurship is a discipline that can be learned.
 Thus, it could be possible that some of the skills learned in the military may instill an interest in entrepreneurship.
-Furthermore, Waldman Associates and REDA International (2004) found that military service equips individuals with the tools to be effective leaders, thus, helping them learn how to establish and effectively communicate their vision (Richard, 2016).
-Military service can also help service members learn how to devise a plan or vision that will have employee buy-in (Richard, 2016).
-Richard (2016) also asserts that the military helps veterans value teams.
-Valuing a team encompasses more than the importance of teamwork, it includes investing in those involved in your entrepreneurial pursuits, which includes encouraging employees to build on their strengths and helping them improve their weaknesses (Richard, 2016).
+Furthermore, Waldman Associates and REDA International (2004) found that military service equips individuals with the tools to be effective leaders, likely because they have served as been led and served as both a leader and a teammate (MacPherson, 2014; Harrell and Berglass, 2012).
+Additionally, veterans possess many useful employment skills, including them being driven, focused, and good decision-makers (IVMF, 2012; IVMF, 2013; Haynie, 2016).
+These experiences can result in veterans recognizing the value of their teammates, or in the case of entrepreneurship, their partners and employees.
+In a study with employers of veterans, a majority reported that veterans bring unique expertise and skills, such as organizational and decision making skills (Harrell and Berglass, 2012).
+These skills that veterans bring to employers are likely skills that they can apply to entrepreneurial activity.
 Military service also helps veterans understand the value of financial planning.
-For example, before deploying, service members are encouraged to address legal matters, such as power of attorney, and ensuring finances are in order for their family, including understanding personal finances before deploying (Military OneSource, 2012).
+For example, before deploying, service members are encouraged to address legal matters, such as power of attorney, and ensuring finances are in order for their family, including understanding personal finances before deploying (DOD, 2012).